rapidcow/perspective/docs/src/psp/timeutil.rst

 .. function:: parse_datetime(s, tzinfo=None, fold=None)

    Parse a date time string.
-This calls |time_fif| to get a base aware/naive date time to work on.
+This calls |datetime_fif| to get a base aware/naive date time to work on.
 If the parsed date time has no *tzinfo* and *tzinfo* is provided (not *None*), the provided *tzinfo* will be used.
 In addition, if *fold* is not *None*, the *fold*